Read about how we process personal data and find out about your rights.

 - the administration of student accounts and payments

-- administration of education and training such as registration
+- administration required for provision of education and training (such as registration and timetabling)

 - provision of education and training such as the planning and control of curricula and exams, and commissioning, validating and producing educational materials

-- administration of applications, e.g. receipt and processing of UCAS forms, compilation of statistics, assessments including preliminary and confirmed offers, liaison with UCAS
+- administration relating to the application process, e.g. receipt and processing of UCAS forms, compilation of statistics, assessments including preliminary and confirmed offers, liaison with UCAS and agents

-- administration of the discipline and academic misconduct processes
+- to carry out studentdiscipline and academic misconduct processes

-- administration of visiting and exchange students and Study Abroad programme.
+- administration relating to visiting and exchange students and the Study Abroad programme

 - administration of grants and loans, e.g. student loans and access loans